The Ott House Pub: The kitchen table for America’s firefighters

 It’s the NFA-adjacent pub where firefighters feel like family

-Share your photos from the Ott House Pub and we'll add them to a slideshow of this firefighter-friendly establishment.
+Share your photos from the Ott House Pub and we'll consider adding them to "Your Ott House Pub stories: Firefighters reflect on the informal learning locale."
 Also, we'd love to hear your Ott House Pub stories, including something you learned there and will never forget.
 Email email@example.com with your stories and photos.

 In Emmitsburg, Maryland, firefighters from all over the country converge for weeks at a time to attend classes at the National Fire Academy.
 In the classroom, they learn incident command, personnel management, executive-level leadership, among many other topics.